marikor168/GET_IT/README.md

 -------------------

 To run the application, you need to download the code from the repository and run it using the npm start command.
-Or you can watch this app on https://codesandbox.io/s/github/marikor168/GET_IT?file=/src/index.js.
+Or you can watch this app here https://codesandbox.io/s/github/marikor168/GET_IT?file=/src/index.js.
+Open in new window.

 When the application starts, you can see the page for entering the user name and password appears.
 Until the user passes authentication, he will not have access to pages of the application.
 - WARNING!
 The system does not imply security for the application.

 After entering the data, the user is automatically redirected to the kanban board.
 The user can enter new errors, edit them and record their history.
 When the user clicks "Logout", he goes to the login page.